Kaibu/ASM/README.md

 	- very simple, compact and solid design
 	- almost no influence to cpu load
 	- easy to use (mini addon)
 	- customizable, moveable history graphs, up to 24h record to RAM (ringbuffer)
+	- logs to text file, individual for each instance, mission, interval configurable

 ----------